dmerejkowsky/blog/content/post/0059-porting-to-pytest-a-practical-example.md

 Already we can see several improvements:

-* The code is more readable and follow PEP8
+* The code is more readable and follows PEP8
 * The error messages are more detailed:

 ```console